bermudezjose/SAR2Optical-using-cGANS/README.md

 This code is an adaptation of https://github.com/yenchenlin/pix2pix-tensorflow pix2pix Tensorflow implementation.

-Also, it is include two notebooks for monotemporal and multitemporal translations using Sentinel 1 and 2 data.
-For this notebooks, images can be downloades using git.
+Also, it is included two notebooks for monotemporal and multitemporal translations using Sentinel 1 and 2 data.
+For this notebooks, images can be downloaded using git.

 ## Setup